 Water: Mineral waters are available at all stops during tea house treks.
 You can also use tap water if you choose to use water purification tablets.

 Travel Insurance is mandatory for all clients who choose to trek or climb with us.
-The insurance should cover you in case of emergencies like accidents, altitude sickness and ambulance and helicopter rescue charges if required.
-Please carry a copy of your insurance papers while travelling in Nepal and do send us a copy as well.
-This will help us in making all the necessary arrangements in case of any sort of emergencies.
+The insurance should cover you in case of emergencies like accidents, altitude sickness, and ambulance and helicopter rescue charges if required.
+Please carry a copy of your insurance papers while traveling in Nepal and do send us a copy as well.
+This will help us in making all the necessary arrangements in case of any sort of emergency.

 (Warm Down Jackets, Sleeping Bags, Warm Trousers, Koflach Shoes, Trekking Shoes and Sandals, Perfectly fitting Crampons, Gaiters, Ice Axe, Jumar, Ice Screw, Rock, Picton, Snow Bar, 2 locking Carabiners, Gloves, Sun Glasses, Head Light, Helmet, Rope, Stove, Harness, Figure -8, Gore-Tex Jackets).

 If you’d prefer to share this Peace Nepal holiday trip with your own group of friends, we’ve got good news, it’s also available as a Private Adventure!, Our Private Adventure specialists are on hand to give you a quote or talk through some different options.